Last Updated on August 26, 2021 by Oddmund Groette

 By imagining obstacles to reach your goal, you are better prepared to avoid and circumvent those obstacles.
 Dreaming about achieving a goal won’t help.
 You need to behave in correct ways that make your goal realistic.

 Few ways to win, many ways to lose

 There are so many ways to lose, but so few ways to win.
 Perhaps the best way to achieve victory is to master all the rules of disaster and then concentrate on avoiding them.

 This quote from The Education of A Speculator is a brilliant one.
 It captures the essence of inversion.
 In order to not become a failed trader, focus on the pitfalls.
 However, it didn’t help Niederhoffer from going belly-up with his hedge fund.

-So how do you fail as a trader?
-Below we give you 11 reasons how to become an unsuccessful trader:
+So, how do you fail as a trader?
+Below we give you 11 reasons how to fail as a trader: